Chris56974/Pethreon/README.md

 # Design Doc

-[This dapp](https://github.com/Chris56974/WeiBuddies) (decentralized application) is a modified version of [Sergei Tikhomirov's "Pethreon" Smart Contract](https://github.com/s-tikhomirov/pethreon/blob/master/pethreon.sol).
+[This dapp](https://github.com/Chris56974/WeiBuddies) (decentralized application) is a modified version of [Sergei Tikhomirov et al's "Pethreon" Smart Contract](https://github.com/s-tikhomirov/pethreon/blob/master/pethreon.sol).
 It's a crowd funding platform, where users (contributors & creators) can sign in through their cryptowallet to contribute funds to each other in regular intervals.
 It's made under a mobile first approach using these mockups (Figma).

 ![Pethreon Mobile Mockup](https://github.com/Chris56974/Pethreon/blob/main/frontend/public/pethreon_mobile.png)
 ![Pethreon Desktoe 1](https://github.com/Chris56974/Pethreon/blob/main/frontend/public/pethreon_desktop_1.png)
 ![Pethreon Desktop 2](https://github.com/Chris56974/Pethreon/blob/main/frontend/public/pethreon_desktop_2.png)
 ![Pethreon Desktop 3](https://github.com/Chris56974/Pethreon/blob/main/frontend/public/pethreon_desktop_3.png)

-## How it works
+## How it works (high level)

-[Hardhat](https://hardhat.org/getting-started/) is a development environment/blockchain for ethereum, [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) is a testing library for smart contracts (programs that run on the blockchain) and [ethers.js](https://docs.ethers.io/v5/getting-started/) is a frontend library for communicating with the blockchain.
-Basically, I'm creating a react app that talks to an ethereum node that I have running at [infura](https://infura.io/) (kinda like AWS for Ethereum).
+[Hardhat](https://hardhat.org/getting-started/) is a development environment/blockchain for ethereum, [Waffle](https://ethereum-waffle.readthedocs.io/en/latest/index.html) is a testing library for smart contracts (programs that run on the blockchain) and [ethers.js](https://docs.ethers.io/v5/getting-started/) is a frontend JS library for communicating with the ethereum network.
+Basically, I'm creating a react app that talks to an ethereum node that I have running at [infura](https://infura.io/) (~AWS for Ethereum).

 To create a smart contract, you have to write a solidity file (Pethreon.sol) and compile it to JSON (Pethreon.json).
-Inside that JSON file, there's "bytecode" that you can deploy to Ethereum, and an "ABI" that describes what functions exist on that smart contract.
-My React application (or any other application) can then use this ABI together with a library (like ethersJS/Web3) to make calls to that smart contract after it's been deployed.
+Inside that JSON file, there's some smart contract "bytecode" that you can deploy to Ethereum, and an "ABI" that describes what functions exist on that smart contract.
+My React application (or any other frontend application) can then use this ABI together with a library (like ethersJS/Web3) to make calls to that smart contract after it's been deployed.
 The calls have to be carried out by an ethereum node (like the one I have running at Infura).
-Some of these calls require real money because they require action that must be verified by every other ethereum node in the network ([~5,000](https://www.ethernodes.org/history)).
-Other calls are "free" and usually involve grabbing information from an ethereum node.
+Some of these calls require real money (creating a pledge) because they require verification from every other node in the ethereum network ([~5,000 nodes](https://www.ethernodes.org/history)).
+The costs for these types of calls are delegated to the user in the form of "gas fees".
+Other calls are free (subject to my agreement @ infura, I currently get [100,000 free calls a day](https://infura.io/pricing)) and usually involve grabbing smart contract data, like grabbing all the existing pledges for a user.

 ## How to develop

 For this to work you need to [download metamask](https://metamask.io/).
-You might also want to use a different [browser profile](https://youtu.be/Ik8-xn4DyCo?t=15) for development so that you can keep your personal metamask account separate from your development one.
-Once metamask is installed, you need to import a new metamask account via "private key" and insert "test test test test test test test test test test test junk".
-This is a unique key used by hardhat for development, in which every account in that wallet is given 1000 ether.
-After importing that private key, you might also need to add a new network as well.
-Click on networks (mainnet), then on custom RPC and then add the following network if it's not there already...
+You might also want to use a different [browser profile](https://youtu.be/Ik8-xn4DyCo?t=15) for development so that you can keep your personal metamask account separate from your development environment.
+Once metamask is installed, you need to import a new metamask wallet via "private key" and type in "test test test test test test test test test test test junk".
+This is a unique key used by hardhat for development, in which every account in that wallet is given 1000 ether for use in the development network.
+You might also need to add the development network to metamask as well (if it's not on there already).
+Click on networks (mainnet), then on custom RPC and add the following network...

 ```text
 Network Name: Localhost 8545